googl267/Dots_v1-hyprland/README.md

 - [ ] cleanup scripts
 - [ ] install script

-### Bloat relese
+### NixOS
-- A seperate repo with tons of everyday applications like a DE, Might learn NIX for this
+- [ ] if people like this repo I'll make a NixOS version that has all my fav programs included

 # Credits
 **Sharp-GTK:** [(made by)](https://github.com/myagko) the gtk theme that saved me from needing to make my own | [**Simple Fox:**](https://github.com/migueravila/SimpleFox) slightly modified for my waterfox theme | [**Zabooby